• Skip to primary navigation

 This dish is tangy and sweet and goes perfectly with the traditional Thanksgiving dinner.
 Lee’s Aunt Betty used to make a jello salad kind of like this just about every year before she passed away.

-While searching for a similar recipe on the internet I found this one from Kraft.
+While searching for a similar recipe on the internet I found one from Kraft.

 I thought to myself, does it have jello?
 Yes it does.
 But Aunt Betty used raspberry jello, so that is one change I made.